 According to Pennsylvania law, people convicted of theft are levied with harsh punishments.
 You will be subjected to either misdemeanor or felony charges depending on the type and value of the property you have stolen.
-In both the cases, the conviction for theft will be present on your criminal record which might have very serious consequences on your life.
-Such information is accessible to the public and if they reach your future employers, your hopes and chances of getting a job will be at stake.
+In both cases, the conviction for theft will be present on your criminal record, which might have very serious consequences on your life.
+Such information is accessible to the public, and if they reach your future employers, your hopes and chances of getting a job will be at stake.
 Or for those who are trying to enroll in college or get some professional license, it will seriously hinder your progress in the future.
 A felony conviction leads to more consequences, namely cancellation of your second amendment right to possess a firearm.

 These severe outcomes of theft conviction make it mandatory to fight such charges.
 But, you have the right to be silent at every step of the criminal justice proceeding, including your interrogation, court appearances, and detention.
 So, exercise your fundamental rights and contact a reputable, experienced, and skilled criminal defense lawyer who will fight for your rights on your behalf.
 Your Pittsburgh Criminal Defense Attorney will help out throughout the court proceedings.
 A great attorney will make sure your rights and privileges are protected, and that the chances of a favorable outcome are optimized.

 Source: Observer-ReporterUpdate: August 28, 2015